Hampton Court Conference: Second meeting

+Third meeting

+The final meeting was held on 18 January; James spoke on what the conference had decided, including some small changes to the Book of Common Prayer, a ruling that baptism could only be carried out by ordained ministers, and an agreement to create a new English translation of the Bible.

 All in all, James was pleased, and had good reason to be.
 With the first meeting, not only had he eloquently reached agreements on many of the Puritan demands, he also avoided any major arguments.

 Aftermath

+The conference reinforced the authority of the King of England over the Church of England.

 Soon after the conference, Archbishop John Whitgift died and the anti-Puritan Richard Bancroft, who had argued against the Puritans at Hampton Court, was appointed to the See of Canterbury, and the King's fears led to demands that Puritan ministers adhere to each of the Thirty-Nine Articles.

-But the Hampton Court Conference also bore fruit for the Puritans, who, led by Rainolds, insisted that man know God's word without intermediaries, as it led to James's commissioning of that translation of the Christian Bible into the English vernacular, which would be known as the Authorised Version because it alone was authorised to be read in Churches.
+However, the Hampton Court Conference also bore fruit for the Puritans, who, led by Rainolds, insisted that man know God's word without intermediaries, as it led to James's commissioning of that translation of the Christian Bible into the English vernacular, which would be known as the Authorised Version because it alone was authorised to be read in Churches.
 It is now commonly described as the King James Version.
 Crucially, the King broadened a base of support, which under his predecessor Elizabeth I had been narrowed through harsh anti-Catholic laws, through his moderate and inclusive approach to the problems of English religion; while alienating the more extreme Puritan and Catholic elements of English Christianity.

+In the following years, tensions between the government and the Puritans continued; in 1620 a small group of Puritans decided to leave England for a new life, and they set sail for North America on board the Mayflower.